 On June 14, 2018, IC-IMPACTS hosted its 2018 Research Conference in the Fred Kaiser Building on UBC’s Vancouver Campus.
 The event welcomed dignitaries and brought together researchers, students, universities, NGOs, and government representatives to deliver up-to-date research findings and discuss opportunities to collaborate across IC-IMPACTS’ three themes: infrastructure, public health, and water.

-Shapoor Marfatia, COO, IC-IMPACTS, started the day by welcoming Mrs. Abhilasha Joshi (seen above), who delivered opening remarks.
+The event started out by Mrs. Abhilasha Joshi (seen above), delivering the opening remarks.
 Mrs. Joshi highlighted the unique convergence of research and approach that drives IC-IMPACTS and its focus on developing concrete solutions to real-world problems.
 She pointed out bilateral initiatives such as creating seismic-resistant infrastructure and building roads using green technology as examples of projects that have an impact on communities and emphasized the need to improve knowledge exchange to enhance global research and development.

 Keynote speaker Venkatesh Kodur, Chair of the Department of Civil and Environmental Engineering, Michigan State University, outlined the behaviour of fire in structural systems and discussed the importance of including fire when planning infrastructure improvements.
 A second keynote speaker, Gautam Shroff, VP, Chief Scientist, and Head of Tata Consultancy Services (TCS) in India, presented the history of TCS research projects and their impact on solving real-world problems.